MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 The `PromptDialog` page type has a number of specific properties that characterizes the dialog.
 The `PageType` property must be set to `PromptDialog`.
 The `PromptMode` property value is by default `Prompt`, which is the starting prompt mode.
 The `PromptMode` property can be changed at runtime.
 The other options are `Generate`, which will trigger generating the output of the copilot interaction, and `Content`, which will show the output of the copilot interaction.

+## Areas of the PromptDialog page type

+The `PromptDialog` page type has three areas, which are `Prompt`, `Content`, and `PromptOptions`.
+The `Prompt` area is the input to copilot, and accepts any control.
+The `Content` area is the output of copilot, and accepts any control.
+The `PromptOptions` area is the input options, and only accepts option fields.

 ## Example

 The following example describes a page, which is a PromptDialog page, set with the `PromptDialog` option.
 The `Extensible = false;` is a mandatory setting, to ensure that the page is not extended so that customers can trust the AI experience implemented.